hotchk155/hotchk155.github.io/products/arpie/manual.md

 ## Clock Source And BPM
 <img class="wide" src="img/sync.png">

-This screen controls the arp MIDI SYNCH mode and internal metronome (BPM).
-When ARPIE is running on its internal clock, the data display LED's indicate the approximate BPM.
+This screen controls the ARPIE's MIDI synch mode and it's internal metronome (BPM).

 - The **Source** button controls the clock source.
 When the LED in ON, ARPIE runs off its own internal clock source.
 When the LED is OFF, ARPIE runs on external MIDI clock  via the MIDI IN or AUX SYNCH IN sockets

 - The **Send** button controls whether ARPIE sends a MIDI beat clock to the MIDI OUT port.
 The clock is sent when the option is ON.
 When this option is switched from OFF to ON, ARPIE also sends a "start" command to the OUT port, which can be used to synchronise MIDI slave devices.
+Conversely a MIDI "stop" command is sent when the Send function is switched off.

 - When ARPIE is running from it's internal clock source, the  **BPM** buttons can be used to set the tempo to a specific value.
 BPM defaults to 120 when ARPIE is switched on.
+The data display LED's indicate the approximate BPM.

 - Pressing the **Tap Input** button two or more times allows you to set the tempo interactively.